Estimated reading time: 21 minutes

 Fibre materials are another group of materials that can be cut to advantage with a pure water jet.

-When the stream of water strikes this type of material, the cracks become pressurized.
+When the stream of high pressure water strikes this type of material, the cracks become pressurized.
 The pressure causes the cracks to propagate, and a network of cracks causes material to quickly disintegrate and be washed away by the water.

 The cutting of glass fiber wool was actually the first Swedish application of waterjet cutting; it was used at the Gullfiber Company in Billesholm as early as 1974.
 In fact this has received international attention as one of the early industrial applications of waterjet cutting.

-The combined capacity of waterjets to cut soft plastics as well as brittle fiber material is especially useful in the cutting of fiber-reinforced plastics (FRP).
+The combined capacity of waterjets to cut soft plastics as well as brittle fiber material is especially useful in the cutting of carbon fiber and fiber-reinforced plastics (FRP).
 In this application the waterjet cutting technique offers important advantages: it gives a fine cut and also eliminates dust generation since the material removed becomes bound to the stream of water.
 Hence, this feature also reduces a problem in the working environment where these products are machined.

 Abrasive Waterjet Cutting